Simobara/Simobara/README.md

 - I am a professional Frontend Software Engineer.

-- I possess a profound interest and am diligently refining my expertise in pivotal technologies such as Typescript, ReactJS (with its extensive ecosystem including Redux, React Hooks, and Context API), NodeJS, MongoDB, and GraphQL.
-Throughout my career, I have collaborated with diverse businesses and nascent startups, bolstering their operations through the development of robust web applications.
+- I possess a deep interest and am diligently refining my expertise in pivotal technologies such as Typescript, ReactJS (with its extensive ecosystem including Redux, React Hooks, and Context API), NodeJS, MongoDB, and GraphQL.
+Throughout my career, I have collaborated with diverse businesses and growing startups, bolstering their operations through the development of robust web applications.
 When I'm not engrossed in coding or designing, I dedicate time to stay abreast of the latest development trends, continually honing my professional arsenal.